Warnings for Cymbalta

 Orthostatic Hypotension, Falls And Syncope

-Orthostatic hypotension, falls and syncope have been reported with therapeutic doses of CYMBALTA.
+Orthostatic hypotension, falls, and syncope have been reported in patients treated with the recommended CYMBALTA dosages.
 Syncope and orthostatic hypotension tend to occur within the first week of therapy but can occur at any time during CYMBALTA treatment, particularly after dose increases.
-The risk of falling appears to be related to the degree of orthostatic decrease in blood pressure as well as other factors that may increase the underlying risk of falls.
+The risk of falling appears to be related to the degree of orthostatic decrease in blood pressure (BP) as well as other factors that may increase the underlying risk of falls.

 Risk of falling also appeared to be proportional to a patient’s underlying risk for falls and appeared to increase steadily with age.
-As elderly patients tend to have a higher underlying risk for falls due to a higher prevalence of risk factors such as use of multiple medications, medical comorbidities and gait disturbances, the impact of increasing age by itself is unclear.
-Falls with serious consequences including bone fractures and hospitalizations have been reported [see ADVERSE REACTIONS and PATIENT INFORMATION].
+As geriatric patients tend to have a higher underlying risk for falls due to a higher prevalence of risk factors such as use of multiple medications, medical comorbidities and gait disturbances, the impact of increasing age by itself is unclear.
+Falls with serious consequences including fractures and hospitalizations have been reported with CYMBALTA use [see ADVERSE REACTIONS].

 Serotonin Syndrome

-The concomitant use of CYMBALTA with MAOIs intended to treat psychiatric disorders is contraindicated.
-CYMBALTA should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
-All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
-No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
-There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking CYMBALTA.
-CYMBALTA should be discontinued before initiating treatment with the MAOI [see DOSAGE AND ADMINISTRATION, and CONTRAINDICATIONS].
+The concomitant use of CYMBALTA with MAOIs is contraindicated.
+In addition, do not initiate CYMBALTA in a patient being treated with MAOIs such as linezolid or intravenous methylene blue.
+No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection).
+If it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking CYMBALTA, discontinue CYMBALTA before initiating treatment with the MAOI [see CONTRAINDICATIONS and DRUG INTERACTIONS].

-SSRIs and SNRIs, including CYMBALTA, may increase the risk of bleeding events.
-Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, warfarin, and other anti-coagulants may add to this risk.
+Drugs that interfere with serotonin reuptake inhibition, including CYMBALTA, may increase the risk of bleeding events.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
-Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.
+A post-marketing study showed a higher incidence of postpartum hemorrhage in mothers taking CYMBALTA.
+Other bleeding events related to SSRI and SNRI use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.
+Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin, and other anticoagulants may add to this risk.

-Patients should be cautioned about the risk of bleeding associated with the concomitant use of CYMBALTA and NSAIDs, aspirin, or other drugs that affect coagulation.
+Inform patients about the risk of increased bleeding associated with the concomitant use of CYMBALTA and NSAIDs, aspirin, or other drugs that affect coagulation [see DRUG INTERACTIONS].

 Severe Skin Reactions